Back to AI lexicon

 Why AI needs its own KRIs

 Traditional IT systems are mostly static.
-AI systems learn, change, and interact with dynamic environments.
-This creates new categories of risks such as model drift, fairness degradation, or unauthorized data exposure.
+AI systems learn, change and interact with dynamic environments.
+This creates new categories of risks such as model drift, fairness degradation or unauthorized data exposure.
 AI also influences decision-making at a scale that can quickly multiply the effects of errors.

-Common categories of AI KRIs
+Categories of AI KRIs

 Each KRI must have clear thresholds and escalation procedures.